 Who supported us

 We are grateful for the support from our funders, who provided the Coalition with the resources needed to deliver our vision for compact, connected and clean cities.
-Our work is generously funded by the UK Government’s Department of Business Energy and Industrial Strategy (BEIS) and Department for International Development (DFID), through collaborations with partner organisations and a small number of private voluntary donations.
+Our work was generously funded by the UK Government’s Department of Business Energy and Industrial Strategy (BEIS) and Department for International Development (DFID), through collaborations with partner organisations and a small number of private voluntary donations.

 Our flagship global report – Climate Emergency, Urban Opportunity – was funded by UK aid from the UK government; the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany; Ministry of the Environment, Sweden; and the Global Covenant of Mayors for Climate and Energy.